greggman/webgl-lint/README.md

 * `failUnsetSamplerUniforms`: (default: false)

-  See above why sampler uniforms are on checked by default.
+  See above why sampler uniforms are not checked by default.
 You can force them to be checked by this setting.

 * `failZeroMatrixUniforms`: (default: true)

-  Checks that a uniform matrix not all zeros.
+  Checks that a uniform matrix is not all zeros.
 It's a common source of errors to forget to set a matrix to the identity and it seems uncommon to have an all zero matrix.
 If you have a reason a matrix needs to be all zeros you may want to turn this off.